 Little animal story here.

-Uh this story was sent to me by the owner of the animal in question.
+This story was sent to me by the owner of the animal in question.

-And it's from the Sun Herald, which encompasses it's in Punta Gorda, uh, Florida, I believe, but encompasses the whole uh area of Englewood, uh, Northport DeSoto, Venice, Florida, Charlotte, over there on the on the Gulf side.
+It encompasses the whole area of Englewood, Northport, DeSoto, Venice, Florida, Charlotte, over there on the Gulf side.

-And the headline is Jake won't hang out anymore.
+And the headline is, Jake won't hang out anymore.

 Jake got around.